emazack/assembly-game/README.md

 A self-contained interactive word guessing game built using React.
 The goal: guess the word in under 8 attempts to stop Assembly from taking over all other programming languages.

-This project was created independently, without tutorials, scaffolding tools, or external guidance—completely from scratch.
+This project was created independently, just with scaffolding grafic and idea from Scrimba community

 ---